pittebidde/Benchmark-AutoML_Gutenberg-Gait/README.md

 To provide a foundation for the corresponding paper, the results for the paper are archived under the folder "results".
 The folder provides all benchmarks and importance_long, the final results from which the findings of the paper can be reconstructed.
-The results from the benchmark itself can be run through "03_benchmark-visualization", while the archived Shap results have a helper script in its results folder "shap_helper".
+The results from the benchmark itself can be run through "03_benchmark-visualization", while the archived Shap results have a helper script in its results folder "shap_analysis_paper.ipynb".

 <h2> Benchmarking </h2>
 If possible, the code was seeded so to make reproducability more reliable.
 This does not mean, that it is fully reproducible and therefore results may very!